q335r49/microviche/README.md

 When `c`hanging a map lable, you're also prompted for optional highlighting and positioning commands:

 * You can press `tab` at the highlight prompt to auto-complete from currently defined highlights.
 * Positioning commands move the cursor and the split from their initial position at the top left corner and leftmost split, respectively.
 For example, say you want to label a heading that occurs 20 lines down the block.
 You can center the split and position the cursor at the heading via <samp>&nbsp;C20j</samp>.
-When movement is defined for a grid, `F10``.` *snap to grid* will perform that movement.
 The complete syntax is:

 Syntax | Action | | Syntax | Action
 --- | --- | --- | --- | ---